undeadgrishnackh/undeadgrishnackh/README.md

 From 🏎️ Ferrari F1 (Schumacher era) to boardrooms:
 _I help VC/PE funds, CEOs, and CTOs evolve organizations from mediocracy to_ **elite performance**. 🥇

-> If you’re a board, investor, or CTO: reach out for a 30-min free-call.
+> If you’re a board, investor, or CXO: reach out for a 30-min free-call.
 >
 👉 📅 [Book a 30-min ROI Clarity Call](https://calendar.app.google/PcALgpkXUP63dwaE8)
 ---